containers/crun-vm/docs/2-podman-docker.md

 NoCloud configuration to the VM by passing in the non-standard option `--cloud-init` *after* the image specification:

-> For this command to work with Docker, you must provide an absolute path to
-> `--cloud-init`.

 ```console
 $ ls examples/cloud-init/config/
 meta-data  user-data  vendor-data